 If you take an early withdrawal from a traditional 401(k) plan, the entire amount is taxable and – barring an exception – is subject to a 10 percent additional tax on early withdrawals.
 With Roth 401(k)s, your early distribution is divided proportionally between your after-tax deferrals, which come out tax-free and penalty-free, and your earnings, which receive the same treatment as traditional 401(k) early distributions.

 Many employers match your contributions to a traditional 401(k) plan by adding an employer contribution to the same account.
 On the other hand, Roth 401(k) plans can't accept matching funds from your employer.
 However, all is not lost because employers can use contributions to a Roth 401(k) to justify making a matching contribution to your traditional 401(k).

 If you only put money in a Roth 401(k), your employer is required to put the matching contributions in a traditional 401(k) account.
 To do this, your employer might need you to sign a few extra forms to set up the traditional 401(k), if you don't already have one set up.
 For example, if your employer matches up to $5,000 of your 401(k) plan contributions and you put $5,000 in a Roth 401(k) plan, your employer will add $5,000 to a traditional 401(k) plan in your name.

 Required Minimum Distributions

 All 401(k) plans have required minimum distributions starting in the later of the year you turn 70 1/2 or the year you retire.
-You probably expected that bad news about traditional 401(k) plans, but might have been hoping that Roth 401(k) plans were treated like Roth IRAs.
-Though unfortunate, you can roll a Roth 401(k) plan into a Roth IRA without any resulting tax before you reach age 70 1/2 so that you can avoid having to take RMDs.
+You probably expected that bad news about traditional 401(k) plans but might have been hoping that Roth 401(k) plans were treated like Roth IRAs.
+Unfortunately, a Roth 401(k) is treated like a traditional 401(k) when it comes to required minimum distributions, meaning after age 70 1/2, you'll have to begin taking your RMDs.